Pennsieve/processor-pre-external-files/README.md

 To run integration test:

-1. Create an integration with the URLs you would like to download.
+1. Copy `dev.env.example` to `dev.env`
-2. Copy `dev.env.example` to `dev.env`
+2. Run `./run-integration-test.sh dev.env`

-3. In `dev.env` update `SESSION_TOKEN` with a valid token and `INTEGRATION_ID` with the id from the first step.
+The `EXTERNAL_FILES` value in `dev.env.example` contains several https://httpbin.org URLs which will download json files that can be used to verify that query params and authentication are being handled correctly.

-4. Run `./run-integration-test.sh dev.env`
+If you wish to test with other external files, then edit the value of `EXTERNAL_FILES` in `dev.env` and run `./run-integration-test.sh dev.env` again.